 Jeeyun (Sophia) Baik

-Jeeyun (Sophia) Baik is an assistant professor in the Department of Communication Studies at the University of San Diego (USD).
+Jeeyun (Sophia) Baik is an assistant professor in the Department of Communication at the University of San Diego (USD).
 She is a scholar of communication technology policy with expertise in data privacy and surveillance in particular.
 Her research explores the politics of technology governance across stakeholders and across borders.

 Her research has appeared in various academic publications, including Telematics & Informatics, International Journal of Communication, Mobile Media & Communication, Mass Communication & Society, Sage Methods, and Information, Communication & Society.